-Figs are in season in the Bay Area and what better way to celebrate their juicy sweetness than a gluten free, raw fig tart.
+Figs are in season in the Bay Area and what better way to celebrate their juicy sweetness than a gluten-free, raw fig tart.
+This creamy fig tart is the best way to enjoy dessert without any cooking!

 This year was not a good year for figs in our back yard.
 Our tiny little fig tree had 8 figs growing this year.
 Unfortunately, we managed to get only one because of the evil squirrels living in our backyard. (*If you have any tips on how to keep squirrels from eating your fruit, please let me know!!)

-This raw, gluten free tart is a healthy and delicious no-bake treat you can enjoy anytime!
+This raw, gluten-free no-bake fig tart is a healthy and delicious no-bake treat you can enjoy anytime!

 Has it been hot where you live?